0

 Overview: The five largest wine-producing countries (by region)

-country Hectare
+country hectares

 Spain